polius/meteornext-docs/docs/guides/administration/groups.md

 **RIGHTS**

 - **Access Inventory**: If this option is enabled all user's contained in this group will be able to access the inventory and the inventory icon will be shown at the top bar.
-- **Secure Inventory**: If this option is enabled, all shared resources (servers, regions & auxiliary connections) for non owners will be shown without sensible data (hostname, port, username, password, ssl, ssh).

 **OWNERS**